 “The rich are getting gouged, the poor are very often left out, and this means that we’re creating, yet again, two Americas, and deepening inequality through this communications inequality,” Crawford tells Bill.

-Watch Bill’s full conversation with Crawford this weekend on Moyers & Company.
+Watch Bill’s full conversation with Susan Crawford.